vanphan24/cluster-peering-demo/README.md

 ```
 Error from server (NotFound): error when creating "exportedsvc-counting.yaml": the server could not find the requested resource (post exportedservices.consul.hashicorp.com)
 ```
-Then you will need to redeploy Consul b/c the Consul deployment did not completely deploy all the CRDs needed for Consul.
+If so, Consul deployment did not completely deploy all the CRDs needed for Consul.
 You can run ```kubectl get crd``` and notice they are missing.
+Run ```helm upgrade <name> hashicorp/consul --version "0.47.1" --values consul-values.yaml```

 2. Check that there are no errors when trying to establish the peering connection:
 ```